-Mitogen-activated protein kinase 8 interacting protein 3 (MAPK8IP3/JIP3) is a member of the kinesin family known to play a role in axonal transport of cargo.
+Mitogen-activated protein kinase 8 interacting protein 3 (MAPK8IP3) gene encoding a protein called JIP3 is an adaption protein of the kinesin-1 complex known to play a role in axonal transport of cargo.
 Mutations in the gene have been linked to severe neurodevelopmental disorders, resulting in developmental delay, intellectual disability, ataxia, tremor, autism, seizures, and visual impairment.
 A patient who has a missense mutation in the MAPK8IP3 gene (c.
-1714 C>T, Arg578Cys) (R578C) manifests dystonia, gross motor delay and developmental delay.
-Here we show that the mutation is a toxic gain of function mutation which alters the interactome of JIP3, disrupts axonal transport of late endosomes, increases signaling via c-Jun N-terminal kinase (JNK), resulting in apoptosis, and disrupts the dopamine receptor 1 (D1) signaling while not affecting the dopamine receptor 2 (D2) signaling.
-Further, in the presence of the mutant protein, we show that 80% reduction of mutant JIP3>80% and 60% reduction of wild-type JIP3 by non-allele selective phosphorothioate (PS)-modified antisense oligonucleotides (ASOs) is well tolerated by several types of cells in vitro.
-Our study identifies several important new roles for JIP3 and provides important insights for therapeutic approaches, including antisense oligonucleotide reduction of JIP3.
+1714 C>T, Arg578Cys) (R578C) manifests dystonia, gross motor delay, and developmental delay.
+Here, we showed that the mutation was a toxic gain-of-function mutation that altered the interactome of JIP3; disrupted axonal transport of late endosomes; increased signaling via c-Jun N-terminal kinase, resulting in apoptosis; and disrupted dopamine receptor 1 signaling while not affecting dopamine receptor 2 signaling.
+Furthermore, in the presence of the mutant protein, we showed that an 80% reduction of mutant JIP3 and a 60% reduction of WT JIP3 by non-allele-selective phosphorothioate-modified antisense oligonucleotides was well tolerated by several types of cells in vitro.
+Our study identifies what we believe to be several important new roles for JIP3 and provides important insights for therapeutic approaches, including antisense oligonucleotide reduction of JIP3.

 Wei Zhang, Swapnil Mittal, Ria Thomas, Anahid Foroughishafiei, Ricardo Nunes Bastos, Wendy K. Chung, Konstantina Skourti-Stathaki, Stanley T. Crooke